microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/create-on-create-sprites.md

 Many games need to spawn sprites to be collected like coins, or avoided like oil spills.
 We will use ``||sprites:create empty sprite||`` to spawn a new empty sprite, which is a place holder for a sprite without an image.
 Then use a ``||sprites:on created||`` event to set the image and a random position for newly generated sprites.  ``||sprites:on created||`` uses sprite kind so we can gie our new sprites the exact attributes we want like image, velocity or position.

-## Concept: Random Clouds - on created event with spawn SpriteKind
+## Concept: Random Clouds - Create SpriteKind with on created event

 https://youtu.be/iPxXjitXEUg

-## Example 2: random clouds
+## Example 1: random clouds

 Use ``||sprites:on created||`` event to set image and location after a SpriteKind is spawned